spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-client-cinny.md

 **Note**: while there is a `matrix_client_cinny_path_prefix` variable for changing the path where Cinny is served, overriding it is [not possible](https://github.com/spantaleev/matrix-docker-ansible-deploy/issues/3701), because Cinny requires an application rebuild (with a tweaked build config) to be functional under a custom path.
 You'd need to serve Cinny at a dedicated subdomain.

+### Extending the configuration

+There are some additional things you may wish to configure about the component.

+Take a look at:

+- `roles/custom/matrix-client-cinny/defaults/main.yml` for some variables that you can customize via your `vars.yml` file
+- `roles/custom/matrix-client-cinny/templates/config.json.j2` for the component's default configuration.
+You can override settings (even those that don't have dedicated playbook variables) using the `matrix_client_cinny_configuration_extension_json` variable

 ## Installing

 After configuring the playbook and [adjusting your DNS records](#adjusting-dns-records), run the playbook with [playbook tags](playbook-tags.md) as below: